-Since September 2002, every school has had three key duties towards disabled students (Part 4 of the DDA):
+Since September 2002, every school has had three key duties towards students with a disability (Part 4 of the DDA):

-- not to treat disabled students less favourably than their peers for a reason related to their disability; - to make reasonable adjustments for disabled students, so that they are not at a substantial disadvantage; - to plan to increase access to education for disabled students.
+- not to treat students with a disability less favourably than their peers for a reason related to their disability, - to make reasonable adjustments for students with a disability, so that they are not at a substantial disadvantage, - to plan to increase access to education for students with a disability.

-Schools are required to produce an 'Accessibility Plan' that identifies the action the school intends to take over a three year period to increase access for those with a disability in three key areas.
-This plan must be evaluated annually and made available either through publication or on the school website.
-Each Red Balloon Centre will generate its own plan.
+Schools are required to produce an 'Accessibility Plan' that identifies the action the school intends to take over a three-year period to increase access for those with a disability in three key areas.
+This plan must be evaluated annually and made available either through publication or on the school website..

 The three sections of that plan are:

-- increasing the extent to which disabled pupils can participate in the school curriculum; - improving the environment of the school to increase the extent to which disabled students can take advantage of education and associated services; - improving the delivery to disabled students of information which is provided in writing for students who are not disabled.
+- increasing the extent to which pupils with a disability can participate in the school curriculum. - improving the environment of the school to increase the extent to which students with a disability can take advantage of education and associated services, - improving the delivery to students with a disability of information which is provided in writing for students without a disability.